The Centers for Medicare and Medicaid Services has approved Wisconsin's waiver requiring some BadgerCare recipients to work.

 "With more people working in Wisconsin than ever before, we can't afford to have anyone on the sidelines; we need everyone in the game," Gov. Scott Walker said in a statement.
 "We want to remove barriers to work and make it easier to get a job, while making sure public assistance is available for those who truly need it."

 Wisconsin submitted the waiver request to federal health officials last year.
 Wisconsin's changes include charging premiums to low-income childless adults on BadgerCare Plus who make no more than $12,060 a year.

 "The new premiums will apply to single adults who are making as little as $6,070 per year, and many people in that income range do not have checking accounts or credit cards that they can use to pay monthly premiums.
 No other state has gotten federal approval to completely remove people below the poverty level from Medicaid because they are unable to pay premiums," said Ken Taylor, executive director of Kids Forward in a statement.

 Those enrolled in BadgerCare Plus would have to pay monthly premiums of $8 or less depending on income.
 Premiums would be reduced for healthy behaviors like maintaining a healthy weight, not smoking and wearing a seatbelt.
 Wisconsin's Department of Health Services said the intent of charging premiums is to make the program more like private insurance.

 There are also $8 copayments for using the emergency room if it's determined the situation did not warrant it.

-Three other states have changed their Medicaid programs to include work requirements: Arkansas, Indiana, and New Hampshire.
-And a fourth, Kentucky, had those changes invalidated by courts this summer.
+Three other states have changed their Medicaid programs to include work requirements: Arkansas, Indiana and New Hampshire.
+A fourth, Kentucky, had those changes invalidated by courts this summer.

 In Arkansas, thousands lost health coverage when that state implemented work requirements.